aosman101/mini-lake-dbt-duckdb/README.md

   <img alt="License" src="https://img.shields.io/badge/License-MIT-green" />
 </p>

 Mini Lake is a laptop-based data engineering pipeline designed to ingest raw CSV files, transform them using dbt Core with the dbt-duckdb adapter, and store the results in a local DuckDB file.
-It features a mini-lake architecture that includes staging and marts, as well as automated testing and version-controlled SQL.
-This setup is ideal for students looking to build their portfolios.
+It features a mini-lake architecture that includes staging areas and data marts, along with automated testing and version-controlled SQL.
+This setup is ideal for students looking to enhance their portfolios.

 ---

 ## About

-A simple, no-cost data engineering project showcasing local ETL and modelling with **DuckDB + dbt**.
-It's perfect for learning dbt patterns (staging, marts, tests, docs) without incurring cloud costs.
-(Refer to the dbt+DuckDB quickstart for more information.)
+A straightforward, cost-free data engineering project demonstrating local ETL and modelling with **DuckDB + dbt**.
+It's ideal for learning dbt patterns (staging, marts, tests, docs) without incurring cloud expenses.
+(See the dbt+DuckDB quickstart for further information.)

 ## Features